supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    >**Note**: Please wait it might take some time to load **Appliance Configuration Manager** page.

 1. On the **Appliance Configuration Manager** page, select the **I agree** button and wait for the setup prerequisites to be successfully verified.
-1. On the **Appliance Configuration Manager** page, in the **Register with Azure Migrate** section, in the **Register Hyper-V appliance by pasting the key here** text box, paste the key you copied into Notepad earlier in this exercise, select **Verify** and wait for process to complete.
+1. On the **Appliance Configuration Manager** page, in the **Verification of Azure Migrate project key** section, in the **Register Hyper-V appliance by pasting the key here** text box, paste the key you copied into Notepad earlier in this exercise, select **Verify** and wait for process to complete.
 1. Once verification is completed you will prompted with **New update installed** window, select **Refresh** and again click on **Verify**.
 1. Under **Azure user Login and appliance registration status** select **Login**, and then select **Copy code & login**.
 This will automatically open a new browser tab prompting you to enter the copied code.
 1. On the **Enter code** pane in the newly opened browser tab, paste the code you copied onto the Clipboard, and then select **Next**.
 When prompted, sign in by providing the credentials of a user account with the Owner role in the subscription you are using in this lab.